The books and other documents listed below allow free access to some or all of their contents.

 For easy-to-understand, authoritative information about human diseases and disorders.

 National Academy Press (National Academy of Sciences of the United States of America)

-The full text of over 2,500 books covering a wide range of the sciences is available; includes a powerful searching interface.
+The full text of thousands of books covering a wide range of the sciences; includes a powerful searching interface.